kennethugo/PEFT-LoRA_Fine-tuning/README.md

-# PEFT-LoRA_Fine-tuning
+# PEFT-LoRA_Fine-tuning of Flan-T5 model
-Fine-tuning using PEFT with LoRA for improving the Dialogue summarization capacity of the Flan-T5 model.
+Fine-tuning using PEFT (Parameter Efficient Fine-Tuning) with LoRA for improving the Dialogue summarization capacity of the Flan-T5 model.